 It’s like you’re driving in the rain, the potholes are annoying and disturbing, but your car will not fall apart if you hit one.

-Why Are Some Flights Cancelled Due to Bad Weather but Not Others?
+Why Are Some Flights Delayed or Cancelled Due to Bad Weather but Not Others?

 According to an aviation expert, William McGee, all flights are affected equally by weather.
 However, all airlines do not respond equally.